top of page

 • Winds: flute, oboe, clarinet, bassoon, saxophone, recorder, french horn, trumpet, trombone, tuba

-• Voice: female voice and male voice
+• Voice: female and male voices (opera and lieder only)

 • Chamber ensemble: piano four hands, mixed ensembles from duo to octet.